 - Accompanied by professional staff who teach them survival skills and provide therapy

-Learn more about the benefits of rehab for young adults
+- Learn more about the benefits of our rehab for young adults

-- Long-term treatment removes a person from enabling peers and environments and allows them to focus solely on their recovery.
+- Long-term treatment removes a person from enabling peers and environments where they might be tempted by the presence or accessibility of alcohol and allows them to focus solely on their recovery

-- Studies show the longer a person remains in treatment, the less likely they are to experience relapse.
+- While more expensive, studies show the longer a person remains in treatment, the less likely they are to experience relapse

 - Long-term treatment may require a person to be separate from family for a longer period of time, but helps them develop life skills to maintain sobriety.